HomeTriviaGeographyLake Tanganyika

 It's a rift lake, formed by tectonic plate divergence in the East African Rift, not volcanism.
 Volcanic lakes are typically smaller.

-Lake Tanganyika has a surface temperature that rarely drops below 23°C, even at its deepest depths.
+The temperature in Lake Tanganyika rarely drops below 23°C, even at Lake Tanganyika's deepest depths.

 Click to reveal answer ›